tavva/flow/docs/README.md

 Flow is a life planning system using the concepts and processes from David Allen's Getting Things Done (GTD).

+> “_Paper is to write things down that we need to remember.
+Our brains are used to think_.” ― Albert Einstein.

 It's based on the principle that your mind is for having ideas, not holding them.

 We waste time keeping track of the things we have to do in life.
 From the basics such as 'buy more cat food' to the multi-month project at work – all of these responsibilities we have to store in our heads use up space and cycles that we should use for the things we want to do in that moment.